By Patricia Hall, Fairfax Family Fun

 Ready to take your son or daughter to the slopes?
 Children who enjoy skiing, are just starting out, or want to learn to ski can take advantage of programs across the country designed to get them on the slopes — for free.
 Many ski resorts throughout the United States participate in state ski association programs offer free skiing for kids.
 These programs are designed to get children outside to enjoy active play while also seeing some science concepts in action.

-We recently wrote about Pennsylvania’s free Snowpass program and the response to that post was so positive we wondered what other states offered similar programs.
+When we wrote about Pennsylvania’s free Snowpass program the response to that post was so positive we wondered what other states offered similar programs.
 We are happy to report that there are at least seven other programs in the United States that offer free skiing for kids.
 These programs provide season-long passes for children in certain grades — third through sixth — to ski or snowboard at multiple ski areas.
 Best of all, these programs are open to ALL students in those grades, no matter where they live, so not only can you make a road trip to a nearby resort, you also could work in some skiing during your winter vacation or spring break.

 Specific offers vary by program, but generally speaking: